-Esler, Stephens & Buckley, LLP is a limited liability partnership composed of Michael J. Esler, John W. Stephens and Kim T. Buckley.
+Esler, Stephens & Buckley, LLP is a limited liability partnership composed of Michael J. Esler, John W. Stephens and Kim T. Buckley (recently retired partner emeritus).
 The Firm has a diverse, multi-jurisdiction practice in the areas of complex business litigation (trial and appellate work), antitrust, public utility law, real estate litigation, intellectual property (patent litigation, copyrights, trade secrets and trademarks), business and nonprofit corporations, condemnation law, toxic torts, environmental law, securities fraud on behalf of investors, accounting malpractice and oppression of minority shareholders.

 The Firm’s practice is unusually sophisticated and varied for a firm of its size, as the list of reported cases (see “Achievements”) attests.
 The Firm’s lawyers have the highest rating attainable from Martindale-Hubbell (A-V), and all three partners are Oregon “Super Lawyers.”
 Mike Esler was honored by Best Lawyers in America as Portland's “Lawyer of the Year” in securities litigation for 2012, and recently was invited to join the elite International Society of Barristers.